tariqmassaoudi/pr-buddy/README.md

 ## Usage

 1. Navigate to an Azure DevOps PR
-2. Click "Write PR" to generate description or "Review PR" for code feedback
+2. Use the extension popup to check connection status
-3. Use the extension popup to check connection status and access quick actions
+3. Click "Write PR" to generate description or "Review PR" for code feedback

 ## License